kubernetes/website/content/en/blog/_posts/2022-02-16-updated-dockershim-faq.md

 ### Can I still use dockershim after it is removed from Kubernetes?

-Mirantis and Docker have [committed][mirantis] to maintaining the dockershim after it is removed from Kubernetes.
+Mirantis and Docker have [committed][mirantis] to maintaining a replacement adapter for Docker Engine, and to maintain that adapter even after the in-tree dockershim is removed from Kubernetes.
+The replacement adapter is named [`cri-dockerd`](https://github.com/Mirantis/cri-dockerd).

 [mirantis]: https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/